 Why do mosquitoes need blood?

-The answer to “why do mosquitoes need blood” is that mosquitoes need to nourish their child-bearing bodies.
-You may not be aware of the fact that only female mosquitoes bite humans.
+Only female mosquitoes need blood and bite humans to get it.
 Since blood is a good source of proteins and amino acids, female mosquitoes drink blood to grow mosquito eggs.
-The male mosquitoes fulfill their nutritional needs by feeding on nectar and plant sap, which females feed on as well.
+The male mosquitoes fulfill their nutritional needs by feeding on nectar, water, and plant sap, which females feed on as well.

 Why do mosquito bites cause welts?